tayapro/gerbet-and-co/README.md

 ### F08 About page

 The About page shares the story behind Gerbet & Co., a tribute to tradition, craft, and small joys.
 Through a blend of personal notes from the fictional founders, Isabelle Gerbet and Liam Murphy, the page weaves a light narrative about their journey — from French roots to their cozy Irish kitchen — highlighting their passion for delicate flavors and heartfelt baking.
-Designed with a warm, inviting layout, the page adds a human touch to the brand’s identity, creating a sense of connection and authenticity.
+Designed with a warm, inviting layout, the page adds a human touch to the brand's identity, creating a sense of connection and authenticity.

 ### F09 FAQ Page